Things You Should Do After Getting Laid-Off or Fired

 Here's what to do if you are informed that you have been fired, as well as information on what not to do (or say) when you've unexpectedly lost your job.

 Check on Severance Pay

 Severance pay (as well as severance benefits) may be given to employees upon termination of employment.
 It is usually based on length of employment.
 If you are laid off from your job or your position is eliminated, the employer may provide severance pay, but this isn't required.

 Collect Your Final Paycheck

 Read here for more information on receiving your last paycheck, including guidelines for when you can expect to get it, how much it should be, and what will be included.

 Check on Eligibility for Employee Benefits

 When you are fired or laid off, you might be eligible for particular benefits.
-Some of the benefits you had while on the job might continue as well, at least for a certain period of time.
+Some of the benefits you had while on the job, such as health insurance, might continue as well, at least for a certain period of time.

-05Review Health Insurance (COBRA) or Obamacare Options
+Review Health Insurance Options

 Continuing health insurance coverage, whenever possible, is important.
-COBRA (Consolidated Omnibus Budget Reconciliation Act) gives employees and their families who lose their health benefits the option to continue group health benefits provided by their group health plan for limited periods of time.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees and their families who lose their health benefits the option to continue group health benefits provided by their group health plan for limited periods of time.

-06Find Out About Your Pension Plan / 401(k)
+Find Out About Your Pension Plan / 401(k)

 If you are enrolled in a 401(k), profit sharing, or another type of defined contribution plan, your plan may provide for a lump sum distribution of your retirement money when you leave the company.
 Read here for more information about the different types of plans you might have, and how you might be able to maintain those plans after leaving your job.

 File for Unemployment Benefits

 Get References and Prepare for Reference Checks

 When you are fired or laid off, you still might ask for a letter of recommendation (especially if you are let go because of company layoffs or another similar reason that is unrelated to you or your work).

 Start a Job Search and Prepare to Interview

 Read here for information on how to write resumes, CVs, cover letters, and other employment materials; where to look for jobs; and how to prepare for interviews.
-Also read information on how to answer interview questions about why you were fired or laid-off from your job.
+Also get information on how to answer interview questions about why you were fired or laid-off from your job.